netojoaobatista/PSR-2/README.md

 PSR-2
 =====

-Code formatter for some IDEs, using the FIG-Standards PSR-2 Coding Style Guide.
+Code formatter for Zend Studio, using the FIG-Standards PSR-2 Coding Style Guide.